Lakers vs. Kings Player Props Betting Odds

 Top Player Prop Bets for Lakers vs. Kings on November 15, 2023

-The Los Angeles Lakers host the Sacramento Kings at Crypto.com Arena on Wednesday (tip at 10:00 PM ET).
-Those looking to place a player prop wager can find odds for Domantas Sabonis and others in this contest.
+Those looking to place a player prop bet can find odds for Anthony Davis, Domantas Sabonis and others in the Los Angeles Lakers-Sacramento Kings matchup at Crypto.com Arena on Wednesday at 10:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!